luminixinc/XamarinAndroidNativeDebugTest/README.md

 - Switch the build Configuration to *Debug* and choose a Platform arch that matches your attached Android device (e.g., *ARM, ARM64, etc*)
 - Manually clean and rebuild the **NativeHello** project
 - Manually clean and rebuild the **NativeHelloApp** project
-- This time when you debug the **NativeHelloApp** project, you will see the C++ debugger hit the breakpoint you set in the **NativeHello.cpp** file
+- This time when you debug the **NativeHelloApp** project, you will **NOT** hit the breakpoint you previously set in the **NativeHello.cpp** file
-- At the CLI, you can verify that the debug APK (in WSL: `./NativeHelloApp/bin/Debug/com.companyname.nativehelloapp-Signed.apk`) that was built does NOT have any `gdbserver` included
+- At the command line, you can verify that the debug APK (in WSL: `./NativeHelloApp/bin/Debug/com.companyname.nativehelloapp-Signed.apk`) that was built does **NOT** have any `gdbserver` included

-So unfortunately we are stuck in a "Catch-22" situation here betweeen the unwanted inclusion of `gdbserver` in *Release* bundles, and the lack of `gdbserver` in *Debug* builds.
+So unfortunately we are stuck in a "Catch-22" situation here between the unwanted inclusion of `gdbserver` in *Release* bundles, and the lack of `gdbserver` in *Debug* builds.

 Questions
 ---------

-So obviously this is a contrived simple example, but it illustrates a real issue we are having in our published Xamarin.Forms/Xamarin.Android app(s).
-We have native-compiled libraries across all Android supported arch+ABIs, and we need the ability to debug into this layer for debug builds, as well as
+So obviously this is a contrived example, but it illustrates a real issue we are having in our published Xamarin.Forms/Xamarin.Android app(s).
+We have native-compiled libraries across all Android supported arch+ABIs, and we need the ability to debug into this layer for *Debug* builds, as well as the ability to create *Release* AAB bundles.

 - Are we are overlooking some simple project fix that will unstick us from this Catch-22 situation?
-- Could the inclusion of `gdbserver` in official *Release* APKs (non-AAB bundling procedure) be deemed a security risk?
+- Could the previous inclusion of `gdbserver` in official *Release* APKs (non-AAB bundling procedure) be deemed a security risk?
-- Is the above batch build process and the inclusion of the four arch+ABIs `nativeLibrary.so` files in the Xamarin.Android app the "recommended best practice" for building this type of "hybrid" managed/native Android app from Visual Studio?
+- Is the above batch build process and the inclusion of the four arch+ABIs `./NativeHello/lib/<ARCH+ABI>/libNativeHello.so` files in the app the "recommended best practice" for building this type of "hybrid" (managed/native) Xamarin.Android app from Visual Studio?

-An MSBuild fix that appears to Work For Us
+An MSBuild fix that appears to *Work For Us*
 ------------------------------------------

 So we have taken the liberty to sleuth into MSBuild and have hit upon a potential solution that appears to work just fine for us.